leetaylor5455/Word-IEEE-Referencing/README.md

 3. Open Notepad as administrator (search notepad in Windows search, right click on it and select 'Run as administrator')
 6. Select File -> Open `BIBFORM.XML` file found in `C:\Program Files (x86)\Microsoft Office\root\Office16\1033\Bibliography` (show 'All files').
 I recommend that you make a copy of the original `BIBFORM.XML`, renaming it something like `BACKUP_BIBFORM.XML` or move it elsewhere, in case you need to revert back.
 7. Select the entire contents of the file with the shortcut ctrl+A and delete it.
-8. Open the downloaded `BIBFORM.XML` in Notepad, copy its entire contents and paste it in the original, newly cleared file **(it is important to replace the code inside the original file rather than replacing the whole file because Word will see the new one as an 'imposter')**
+8. Open the downloaded `BIBFORM.XML` in Notepad, copy its entire contents and paste it in the original, newly cleared file **(it is important to replace the code inside the original file rather than replacing the whole file because Word will see the new one as an _imposter_)**
 9. Select File -> Save
 10. Copy `IEEE_UoS.XSL` to `C:\Users\<username>\AppData\Roaming\Microsoft\Bibliography\Style` and `C:\Program Files (x86)\Microsoft Office\root\Office16\Bibliography\Style` directories.
 You should see the rest of the .XSL template files for other referencing standards in these folders.
 11. (Re)start Word and you should see **IEEE - UoS** appear in your bibliography styles in Word.